agenticalliance/agenticalliance.com/README.md

 ---

-**© 2024 Agentic AI** - Advancing the future of autonomous systems.
+**© 2024 Agentic Alliance** - Advancing the future of autonomous systems.